fivethirty/satisficer/README.md

-# Satisficer
+# // ---[S A T I S F I C E R]--- \\\\

 Satisficer is a simple, opinionated static site generator written in Go.
-It does a lot less than the competition but as a result the docs fit on a single page.
+It does a lot less than the competition but as a result the docs fit in a single README.
 It satisfies my needs.
 Perhaps it will satisfy yours too.

 ## Features